 Secure your account

-Create a unique user ID and, a long and strong password for logging in to Member Connect.
+Create a unique user ID and a long and strong password for logging in to Member Connect.
 Do not reuse this user ID and password for other websites or apps you log in to.
 The Credit Union suggests you use a reputable password manager app to store login information.
 If using a password manager with a long and strong password, you may only need to change your password once or twice a year.
 If you think your account has been compromised, contact us right away; then change your password.
-Otherwise, change your password every 90 days for added security.
 We're here to help with more tips on creating strong passwords.

-There are times the Credit Union may ask for additional authentication during your Member Connect log in.
+There are times the Credit Union may ask for additional authentication while you're logging into Member Connect.
 In addition to your User ID and Password, we may prompt you with a security challenge question when the identification of your computer or mobile device is not recognized.
 As an alternative to your security questions, we offer the One Time Passcode (OTP) feature, also known as 2FA, which is a more secure and convenient option.
-LGFCU also offers 2FA when logging into Compass, the Credit Union's interactive money management service.
 In addition, you can set up Account Alerts and Another Chance Alerts or a one-time passcode in Member Connect to notify you when a high-risk transaction has been made.

 Tip for sharing information: Unless you initiate the contact, you should never share personal financial information, including debit or credit card information, by phone, mobile device or over the internet.